ALPSCore/H5GF/H5GF.rst

 For Green's functions which are not stored in Matsubara frequencies, these coefficients describe the high frequency tails of the function transformed to Matsubara frequencies.

 The descriptor specifies the type of high frequency expansion.
-For the numerically known high frequency behavior described here, it should be "INFINITY_POLE"
+For the numerically known high frequency behavior described here, it should be "INFINITY_TAIL"

+The minimum and maximum high frequency expansion coefficient indices are stored in min_coeff and max_coeff. min_coeff=0 corresponds to a constant term stored as "0", min_coeff=1 to the 1/(i omega_n) term stored as "1", etc.

 version
 -------